As spring casts its rousing warmth across the country, get ready for your wildlife sightings to soar.

 Willow warbler (Phylloscopus trochilus)

-“It is always exciting to see even a common migrant, like a willow warbler, being a migrant,” writes nature writer Tim Dee in new book Greenery.
+“It is always exciting to see even a common migrant, like a willow warbler, being a migrant,” writes nature writer Tim Dee in his book Greenery.
 “Birds out of place get birders going.”

 Willow warblers are, above all, woodland birds.
 They’re particularly fond of birch-covered hillsides, but on spring migration turn up tired and hungry in odd locations.